SankalpMe/SOC-2021---A-Deep-Dive-into-CNNs/README.md

 > Google LeNet : The implementation similar to https://github.com/bentrevett/pytorch-image-classification/blob/master/2_lenet.ipynb performed very poorly, it achieved accuracy of < 15 % for both FashionMNIST and CIFAR100.

-Please take this into consideration due,
+Please take this into consideration that to lack of resources complete training could not be done of the model , hence it is possible the certain models performed very poorly.

 ### Checkpoint 4
- Simple transfer learning is implemented using pretrained VGGNet on CIFAR100, achieving accuracy of 58 %.
+ Simple transfer learning is implemented using pretrained VGGNet, ResNet on CIFAR100, achieving accuracy in range of 48 - 58 %.